-When it comes to your pull up, make sure that your grip is in the right place.
-The proper pull up should be using your hands facing away from you rather than toward or neutral grips.
+When it comes to your pull-up, make sure that your grip is in the right place.
+The proper pull-up should be using your hands facing away from you rather than toward neutral grips.
 The distance should be slightly greater than that of your shoulders so that you can recruit the right angles and get the best results from your efforts.

 The movement itself is reasonably straightforward, but because of the difficulty of the exercise, it’s easy to get wrong.
 If you keep all of these things in mind and think about the muscles you should be using and where your strengths and weaknesses are, you should be good!

 The fundamental aspect of a good pull-up form is to raise your body using your back and arms up to the bar.
 One crucial element that a lot of people tend to forget, though, is that the whole principle is actually to surpass the bar.
 Your chin should be higher than the bar when you are at the peak of the movement.
 Once you’re there, that’s when you hold the position for a few seconds for the best contraction before then lowering yourself to the starting position.

 When you are lowering yourself back down, it’s crucial that you complete the whole movement.
 One repetition of the exercise is going above the bar and returning to the starting position, as always.
 The starting position for the pull-up is actually based on your arms being straight.
 When you are not contracting, do not keep a slight bend in your arms, or you won’t see the full benefit of the exercise as you aren’t doing full reps!

 Keep your elbows in during the whole movement.
 Because of the exercise style, you’re bound to need to move your elbows at some point, and that’s perfectly normal, but make sure that you don’t flare them for good pull-up form.
 This helps you stop yourself from swinging during the exercise, too, which is often a huge problem for even experienced users of the exercise.